ere-health/dgc-ps-app/README.md

   > http://localhost:8080/dgc/covid-19-certificate.html

 ### Environment Variables

-#### Development Mode
+For configuration purposes, the environment variables referenced in the `application.properties` file are located in a file named `.env`.
+This file should be located in the root project folder (dgc-ps-app).

-For dev mode purposes, the environment variables referenced in the application.properties file are located in a file named .env.
-This file should be located in the root project folder (ere-ps-app).
+If needed and the `.env` file is not present, create a copy of the file `.env-example` with name `.env`.

-In regards to file and directory paths, configure the values for the environment variables in the .env file to reference paths on your local computer.
+In regard to file and directory paths, configure the values for the environment variables in the `.env` file to reference paths on your local computer.

 > Important!
 Configure the .env file to be ignored and not checked into the source code repository.